scozv/blog/_pages/cv.en.md

 Product | Data Analysis System with Play 2.6 and Akka 2.5 Time | Sept, 2016 ~ Dec, 2017

-* Designed entire architect for this backend RESTful server with Play!, Akka, Kafka, Redis and MongoDB.
+* Designed entire architecture for the backend RESTful server with Play!, Akka, Kafka, Redis and MongoDB.
 * Integrated with Google API, including Gmail API, Drive API, Cloud Pub/Sub.
 * Integrated with Hostedgraphite for production metrics, Ansible for AWS (DevOps).
 * Contributed 81% of backend Scala code.
 * Collaborated with frontend team based on the RESTful specification.
 * Managing version and release.
+Making the decision and taking the responsibility.

 ###  S O2O Online Shopping Platform (Tech Lead)